-Working and learning from home in China was the only way to go amid the coronavirus outbreak.
-This increase in demand boosted businesses in China in the online edcuation sector, and correspondingly boosted investors' interest in online education stocks.
-A big winner has been China Online Education Group (NYSE: COE), which skyrocketed over 180% since 2020 to $27.69 per American depositary share intraday Wednesday.
+Trendy working and schooling from home in China amid the coronavirus outbreak worked as a push to fuel the demand for the online education stocks in New York.
+Shares in China Online Education Group (NYSE: COE) skyrocketed over 180% since 2020 to $27.69 per American depositary share intraday Wednesday.

-The company reported earlier this month that it beat revenue guidance and turned profitable in the fourth quarter.
+The news comes with its earnings release while the company reported earlier this month that it beat revenue guidance and turned profitable in the fourth quarter.

-Min Xu, the chief financial officer of 51Talk, told CapitalWatch that the company is working to be well prepared for the new "online world" with the support from the local regulation, 5G technology, foreign teachers acquisition, small-and-medium cities development.
+Min Xu, the chief financial officer of 51Talk, told CapitalWatch that the company is working to be well prepared for the “online world” with the supports from the local regulation, 5G technology, foreign teachers acquisition, small-and-medium cities development.

-CapitalWatch: To what do you attribute the recent stock price appreciation?
+CapitalWatch: To what do you attribute this fast growth of the recent stock price movement?

 Xu: There are two main reasons.
 One is the, obviously, the company delivered solid results.
 There is an improvement in the fundamentals of the company.
 In December, we reported our 2019 Q3 number, that’s the first time we achieved the breakeven for our one-on-one business.